NeoGeographyToolkit/StereoPipeline/docs/experimental.rst

   :cite:`sidiropoulos2018automatic`.
 It was incorporated into ASP and further extended as the ``image_align`` tool (:numref:`image_align`).

-- Krigging.
-This is some logic meant to produce DEMs with fewer holes than ASP's older method in ``point2dem`` (:numref:`point2dem`) which used a Delaunay triangulation.
-It is based on a technique called ``krigging``, which is a family of generalized linear least square regression algorithms (:cite:`remy2002gstl`), implemented in the ``Geostatistics Template Library`` (http://gstl.sourceforge.net/).
+- Kriging.
+This logic is meant to produce DEMs with fewer holes than ASP's older method in ``point2dem`` (:numref:`point2dem`) which used a Delaunay triangulation.
+It is based on a technique called ``kriging``, which is a family of generalized linear least square regression algorithms (:cite:`remy2002gstl`), implemented in the ``Geostatistics Template Library`` (http://gstl.sourceforge.net/).